 - Material Buyers Club.
 Several large institutional buyers, including a major hospital chain, a top-ranked university, and a well-known social media company, are working with the Green Science Policy Institute to use their combined purchasing power to motivate manufacturers of building materials and furnishings to avoid the Six Classes in their products.

 - Petition to the Consumer Product Safety Commission.
 To establish a legal precedent for regulating chemicals as classes, the Green Science Policy Institute, in collaboration with Earthjustice, prepared a science-based legal petition asking for a ban on the use of additive chlorinated or brominated flame retardants in four product categories (upholstered furniture, mattresses and mattress pads, electronics enclosures, and children’s products).
-The petition, submitted in April 2015 and supported by a broad coalition of stakeholders, is under consideration by the CPSC.
+The petition, submitted in April 2015 and supported by a broad coalition of stakeholders, passed in 2017.

 You can watch the Six Classes videos at SixClasses.org.